secretstartups/handbook/finance/financial-planning-and-analysis/index.html.md

 - FY24 Plan SSOT Hiring List
 - FY24 Bookings Quarterization

-All of the data for these planning documents are locked in our Adpative Planning instance (Adaptive Planning can only be accessed by FP&A.)
+All of the data for these planning documents are locked in our Adaptive Planning instance (Adaptive Planning can only be accessed by FP&A.)

 ## Long Range Outlook ("LRO")